 - 1. Analyze the growth and various trend in retail business. - 2.
 Provide the basic understanding to broad set of specialized activities and techniques in managerial retail business. - 3.
-Motivate the students to take up retailing business as a carrier in their location and understal d labelling and Franchising concept - 4.
-Understand various Communication tools used in retailing. - 5.
-Understand the Supply Chain Management.
+Motivate the students to take up retailing business as a carrier in their location and - 4. understand labelling and Franchising concept - 5.
+Understand various Communication tools used in retailing.